artineering-io/flair-docs/flair/getting-started/globals.md

 ---

-## Advection
+### Advection
-Advection attaches the canvas to the undelaying animation, reducing the _shower door_ effect commonly known in non-photorealistic rendering when the canvas appears to float above the animation.
+Advection attaches the canvas to the underlaying animation, reducing the _shower door_ effect commonly known in non-photorealistic rendering when the canvas appears to float above the animation.
 This group is closed by default, but can be opened by clicking on it.

-### Canvas Advection
+#### Canvas Advection
 Enables/Disables canvas advection in the scene.

 Big amounts of motion will distort canvas-based effects.
 It is recommended to refresh the canvas with the _Canvas Tile_ attribute once in a while to reset the texture or use _Canvas Advection_ with _Canvas Regeneration_ to attach the texture to the underlaying motion.
 {: .info}

-### Canvas Regeneration
+#### Canvas Regeneration
 Defines the speed of regeneration in seconds for distorted canvases.

 Advection can only be seen if the _VelocityPV_ attribute is checked and the animation is playing.